-What I want to talk about specifically in this post is the monetization of our hobbies.
-Having something you enjoy doing is great, but wouldn’t it be even better if you could make money doing it?
+Having something you enjoy doing is excellent, but wouldn’t it be even better if you could make money doing it?
 I think everyone who is trying to retire at some point in their life should get on board with me and find something they enjoy doing that might become profitable.

 I’ve always enjoyed walking around stores and window shopping even though I usually don’t buy anything.
-There’s something about seeing new things that intrigues me and makes me feel like I’m on a treasure hunt.
-I found a way to monetize this hobby by changing where I window shop and actually purchasing items.
+There’s something about seeing new things that intrigue me and make me feel like I’m on a treasure hunt.
+I found a way to monetize this hobby by changing where I window shop and purchasing items.
 I shop at yard sales and thrift stores and flip the items on eBay.
-It’s a great excuse to get out of the house since I work from home with my main job and it’s becoming quite profitable.
+It’s a great excuse to get out of the house since I work from home with my main job, and it’s becoming quite profitable.

 It might be that it’s impossible to make extra money just by doing the hobby itself.
 You might have to get creative and do something related to the hobby instead.

-There are a number of ways to make money with virtually every hobby out there.
+There are several ways to make money with virtually every hobby out there.

-If I had started this blog with the sole purpose to make money, I probably would’ve already quit by now.
-I created this blog as a way to track my financial progress and get my thoughts on “paper”.
-I’ve had thoughts in the past that I’d like to try my hand at writing in some form and blogging has been a great format for it.
+If I had started this blog with the sole purpose of making money, I probably would’ve already quit by now.
+I created this blog to track my financial progress and get my thoughts on “paper.”
+I’ve had thoughts in the past that I’d like to try my hand at writing in some form, and blogging has been an excellent format for it.

 When it comes to monetizing this blog, I’ve come across some truly soul-sucking ideas.
-I’m not good at monetizing a website and I may never be.
-You should keep in mind that you don’t have to make money with every hobby you do.
+I’m not good at monetizing a website, and I may never be.
+It would help if you kept in mind that you don’t have to make money with every hobby you do.

-If you can’t think of a way to generate income from your hobbies, or the ways you’ve tried are painfully boring, you shouldn’t let that take the fun away.
+If you can’t think of a way to generate income from your hobbies, or the ways you’ve tried are painfully dull, you shouldn’t let that take the fun away.
 Either try a new way to monetize or give up monetizing all together.
-You should at least try though.
-Getting people to fork over money can be quite difficult.
+You should at least try, though.
+Getting people to fork over money can be quite tricky.
 A lot of times, some of the things you have to do to make money are boring.
-I don’t necessarily like to list things on eBay or deal with customers but I have fun finding the things to flip, so that makes up for it.
+I don’t necessarily like to list things on eBay or deal with customers, but I have fun finding the items to flip, so that makes up for it.

 I’m not trying to convince you to become an entrepreneur and quit you 9-5, especially if you enjoy your full-time job.
-A lot of people have started earning money doing something they enjoy and turn it into a full-time gig though.
-A money making hobby is a great thing to have especially in retirement because you’ll have something to work on and another source of income in case something happens to your nest egg.
+Many people have started earning money doing something they enjoy and turn it into a full-time gig, though.
+A money-making hobby is a great thing to have, especially in retirement, because you’ll have something to work on and another source of income if something happens to your nest egg.

-Just making a few thousand extra dollars can really boost your wealth over the years and that’s what I want to drive home in this article.
+Just making a few thousand extra dollars can boost your wealth over the years, and that’s what I want to drive home in this article.
 The cool thing is that it’s never been easier to make money doing something you enjoy.

 Have you thought about ways you could monetize your hobbies?
 Already making money from a hobby?
 Tell us about it in the comments!